Stacked Triple Differences: Motivation and Introduction

-A distinctive feature of DDD is that units apparently lacking direct identifying power nonetheless play an essential role for identification.
-The ineligible units in the comparison cohort---neither treated nor eligible---anchor the baseline of the clean comparison group, and it is this anchor that permits the third difference to separate the treatment effect from an eligibility-specific trend.
-Without them, a researcher cannot distinguish a genuine treatment effect from a group-specific shock to eligible units in the treated cohort.
-The identifying content in the stacked DDD framework is, therefore, present by design.
+From a practical perspective, stacked DDD have two advantages.
+One, each stack is constructed independently for each treatment-enabling group, so researchers are not forced to rely on a single control group.
+Instead, we can construct entirely different control groups for different treatment-enabling group.
+This is a useful feature, especially in settings where the identifying assumptions are more credible when applied to a specific set of comparison units (e.g. matched specifically on a vector of baseline covariates and outcomes).
+Two, the implementation of stacked DDD is entirely regression-based, exactly like stacked DiD.
+In particular, the implementation of stacked DDD does not require imputation \citep{borusyak_revisiting_2023}, or optimal weighting or regression adjustment \citep{ortiz-santanna_triple_2025}.

-A central question in the stacked DDD framework is identification of causal estimands.
-In practice, it is of interest to characterize the estimand that an event-study OLS regression targets when applied on the stacked dataset.
-As a starting point, I first characterize the estimand targeted by the standard DDD event-study OLS regression with unit, group-by-time, and eligibility-by-time fixed effects, and where the treatment timings are staggered.
-I show that its event-study coefficient at event-time $e$ is a linear combination of cohort- and event-time-specific conditional average treatment effects on the treated: the own-event-time cohort weights sum to one but are not guaranteed to be non-negative for individual treatment cohorts, and the weights on {other} event-times $e' \neq e$ are generically nonzero.
-Only under homogeneous treatment effects across cohorts does this estimand collapse to the conventional ATT; outside this case, the coefficient admits negative-weight contamination of the kind documented for DiD by \citet{goodman-bacon_difference--differences_2021}.
+A central question in the stacked DDD framework is what causal estimands does this approach identify.
+It is of interest to characterize the estimand that an event-study OLS regression targets when applied on the stacked dataset.
+As a starting point, I first derive the estimand targeted by the standard DDD event-study OLS regression with 3WFE (unit, group-by-time, and eligibility-by-time fixed effects), and where the treatment timings are staggered.
+I show that its event-study coefficient at event-time $e$ is a linear combination of cohort- and event-time-specific conditional average treatment effects on the treated (ATTs): the own-event-time cohort weights sum to one but are not guaranteed to be non-negative for individual treatment cohorts, and the weights on {other} event-times $e' \neq e$ are generically nonzero.
+Only under homogeneous treatment effects across cohorts does this estimand collapse to the conventional ATT; aside from this edge case, the coefficient admits negative-weight contamination of the kind first documented for DiD by \citet{goodman-bacon_difference--differences_2021}.